rails/rails/actioncable/README.md

 Action Cable does not work with WEBrick, because WEBrick does not support the Rack socket hijacking API.

-When your application have a lot of Action Cable connections, you may need to adjust the Unix `ulimit` settings, for example:
+When your application has a lot of Action Cable connections, you may need to adjust the Unix `ulimit` settings, for example:

 ```bash
 $ ulimit -n 65535